-Tweet @RocketContest with #RocketContest23
+Tag @RocketContest with #rocketchallenge

-Follow @RocketContest and tag #RocketContest23
+Follow @RocketContest and tag #rocketchallenge

 Media, Photographers & Camera Crew

 - MEDIA: Members of the press will be there tomorrow have your best foot forward! - PHOTO: AIA and NAR photographers will be onsite taking photos - smile! ^(C) - VIDEO: A camera crew will be filming and may ask about this year's competition and about your experience